-Simple Bliss Balls That Pack An Iron And Protein Punch
+Date Bliss Balls Packed With Iron And Protein

 Dates are packed with iron and fibre and nuts are full of protein.
 These bliss balls are purely dates and nuts with a tiny smattering of desiccated coconut for texture and vanilla for a flavour lift.
 I don't like adding coconut oil to my bliss balls or vegan treats because the taste overpowers everything else.
 And one doesn't need the added cholesterol (Coconut oil has been known to increase LDL - the bad cholesterol, and has six times the amount of saturated fats than other oils).
 In fact, if you are clever about the way you cook and create in the kitchen, you can keep things simple; something I have discovered over the years from experimentation.

 In this bliss ball recipe, for instance, I don't use any oil or binder because I am using dates.
 Soaking dates in hot boiling water changes their composition completely.
 They become tender, softer and stickier.
 When processed with nuts, these dates are enough to bind the bliss balls without needing any further additives.

 Enjoy these simple, delicious treats.
 Don't forget to share your creations with me on Instagram by tagging @cookrepublic #cookrepublic.
 I love to see what you are cooking and creating from the blog. x

 Hungry For More Recipes?
 Subscribe to my newsletter.
 Check out Facebook, Instagram and Pinterest to see everything I share!
 And if you love cooking and new cookbooks, join my free Cooking Club on Facebook!